-Step H.- Calculation of the volatility adjustment.
+- Step H.- Calculation of the volatility adjustment.
 This subprocess has been described in section 11 above.
-For each relevant currency and each relevant country, the volatility adjustment is a fixed number, expressed in basis points and rounded to the nearest integer basis point, and applied to all maturities till the last liquid point.

-Step I.- Construction of the matrix of cash flows corresponding to the zero-coupon annualized rates resulting from step G. All integer maturities until the last liquid point, included, will be used to build this
+For each relevant currency and each relevant country, the volatility adjustment is a fixed number, expressed in basis points and rounded to the nearest integer basis point, and applied to all maturities till the last liquid point. - Step I.- Construction of the matrix of cash flows corresponding to the zero-coupon annualized rates resulting from step G. All integer maturities until the last liquid point, included, will be used to build this

-Step J.- Addition of the annualized volatility adjustment to the matrix of cash flows obtained in step I.

-Step K.- Application of the method of extrapolation with the same inputs used in step F and according to the method mentioned in step G.

-- 305. The volatility adjustment is not added directly to the par swap rates adjusted for credit risk but is added to the zero-coupon spot rates of the basic risk-free interest rate term structure obtained after using the Smith-Wilson method (as described in an earlier part of this technical documentation). - 306.
-In accordance with Article 46 of the Delegated Regulation, the volatility adjustment is added to the aforementioned zero-coupon spot rates only in the liquid part of the curve. - 307.
-The resulting rates are the relevant risk-free interest rates including the volatility adjustment to which the extrapolation is applied, using again the Smith-Wilson method. - 308.
+- matrix.
+Furthermore, for each maturity a single payment will be considered.
+Therefore the matrix of this step will usually have different dimensions than the one built in step E. - Step J.- Addition of the annualized volatility adjustment to the matrix of cash flows obtained in step I. - Step K.- Application of the method of extrapolation with the same inputs used in step F and according to the method mentioned in step G. - 299.
+The volatility adjustment is not added directly to the par swap rates adjusted for credit risk but is added to the zero-coupon spot rates of the basic risk-free interest rate term structure obtained after using the Smith-Wilson method (as described in an earlier part of this technical documentation). - 300.
+In accordance with Article 46 of the Delegated Regulation, the volatility adjustment is added to the aforementioned zero-coupon spot rates only in the liquid part of the curve. - 301.
+The resulting rates are the relevant risk-free interest rates including the volatility adjustment to which the extrapolation is applied, using again the Smith-Wilson method. - 302.
 Because the volatility adjustment is applied to the liquid zero coupon rates of the basic risk-free interest rate term structure, the relevant risk-free interest rate term structure including the VA is a parallel shift of the basic risk-free interest rate term structure until the LLP.
 There is no parallel shift after the LLP since both the basic and relevant risk-free curves ultimately converge to the same UFR.